carbon-language/carbon-lang/docs/project/contribution_tools.md

 `bazel clean` should allow your next rebuild, with the recommended options, to supply the symbols for debugging.

-For debugging on MacOS using VSCode, I've had good luck using the CodeLLDB extension.
+For debugging on MacOS using VSCode, some have had success using the CodeLLDB extension.
 In order for LLDB to connect the project source files with the symbols you will need to add a `"sourceMap": { ".": "${workspaceRoot}" }` line to the `launch.json` configuration, for example: